reda-mohsen/Jobs_Web_Scraping_Application/README.md

 ## Project Overview

 This project is a simple GUI application built in Python that takes a GitHub username as input, scrapes the user's public repositories, and generates a CSV file with the repository names.
-The application also provides an option to open the generated CSV file with the default associated program.

 ## Features